esponges/interview/react-ts-node.md

 - What's an __idempotent operation__?
 How would you use it?
 Why would you use it?
 > An idempotent operation is an operation that can be applied multiple times without changing the result beyond the initial application.
 E.g. you wanto to make a payment.
 You send the request to the server.
 The server processes the request and sends a response.
 If you send the same request again, the server will process the request and send the same response.
 The result is the same.
 This way if the client doesn't receive a response from the server it can retry the request without worrying about duplicate payments.

+- Which TCP protocols you know?
+> TCP stands for Transmission Control Protocol.
+It's a connection-oriented protocol.
+It's used to send data over the internet.
+It's used by HTTP, HTTPS WS (Chats), FTP(files), SMTP(emails), etc. For web development, the most common protocols are HTTP and HTTPS.